balanceiskey/balanceiskey.github.io/_posts/2016-01-27-mocking-timezones.md

 I think.

-Imagine you've got a Jasmine spec that tests that a given moment-backed library or function returns a local hour and day for a given UTC hour and day.
+Imagine you've got a Jasmine spec that tests that a given moment-backed function returns a local hour and day for a given UTC hour and day.
 It looks something like this:

 ```javascript